Better Bioprinting by Light-sheet Lithography

 • High printing speed

 This will be achieved using an original top-down lithography approach.
-In contrast with current bottom-up, layer-by-layer bioprinting methods, B-BRIGHTER aims at an ultra high-speed digital light-sheet illumination strategy to selectively photo-crosslink cell-laden hydrogels mimicking specific tissues, in confined voxels, and produce three-dimensional complex geometries.
+In contrast with current bottom-up, layer-by-layer bioprinting methods, B-BRIGHTER aims at an ultra high-speed digital light-sheet illumination strategy to selectively photo-crosslink cell-laden hydrogels mimicking specific tissues in confined voxels, producing three-dimensional complex geometries.

 Previous advances from the BRIGHTER project will be extended by building complex bioengineered models of: